mozilla-services/GitHub-Audit/README.md

 These checks require a PAT token available.
 The PAT token should be on the second line of a file named ``.credentials`` in the current directory (s/a #3).

+Each of the scripts below supports a ``--help`` option.
+Use that for additional information on invoking each script.

 - ``get_branch_protections.py`` * to extract the information about
   protected branches.
 Outputs JSON file, which